tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_count.h.md

 )
 ```

-Gets the current value of the hardware counter.
+Gets the current value of the counter.

 ## `ao_count_debug_continue`
 ## `ao_count_debug_stop`